Home

 Diminished Value Claims: New Jersey

-If your vehicle was damaged in an accident in the state of New Jersey and underwent repairs, its resale value is likely to be less than what it was before the crash.
-This loss in market value is known as diminished value, and it is recoverable in New Jersey through a diminished value claim filed with the at-fault party’s insurance company.
+If your vehicle was damaged in an accident in New Jersey and underwent repairs, its resale value is likely to be less than what it was before the crash.
+It happens.
+This loss in market value is known as diminished value, and it is recoverable through a diminished value claim in New Jersey filed with the at-fault party’s insurance company.
 If the other driver was uninsured, you can also file a diminished value claim with your own insurance company if you have UMPD on your policy.

 Summary - New Jersey Diminished Value Claims